-B. At the end of 2017-18, the percentage of pupils eligible for the pupil premium achieving Age Related Expectation in Maths was low as well as being below that of other pupils in years 2, 3, and 5.
-This prevents sustained high achievement in maths at the end of KS2.
-C. Of the pupils eligible for the pupil premium currently in school, 33% also have SEND (Y1- 33%, Y2- 30%, Y3- 50%, Y4- 43%, Y5- 29%, Y6- 15%).
+B. Maths Gaps in attainment appear within maths for all year groups.
+C. SEN Of the pupils eligible for the pupil premium currently in school, 32% also have SEND (Y1- 20%, Y2- 29%, Y3- 30%, Y4- 38%, Y5- 38%, Y6- 33%).
 Although high expectations are paramount these children have specific barriers to learning and so it is less likely they are able to achieve ARE.
-D. Entry data for the pupils eligible for the pupil premium currently in school shows that 75% were below age related expectations in Speaking; with 30% being significantly below.
-64% were below age related expectations in Understanding; 24% being significantly below.
+D. Speaking and Understanding Entry data for the pupils eligible for the pupil premium currently in school shows that 83% were below age related expectations in Speaking; with 38% being significantly below.
+73% were below age related expectations in Understanding; 31% being significantly below.
 This impacts on readiness for learning in all subject areas and is also identified as an on-going barrier as children move through KS1 and KS2.
-Ex ternal barriers (issues which also require action outside school, such as low attendance rates) E. E. Currently 39% of pupils eligible for the pupil premium also have additional needs within the family.
+E xternal barriers (issues which also require action outside school, such as low attendance rates) E. Currently 40% of pupils eligible for the pupil premium also have additional needs within the family.
 F. A need to raise the aspirations of our children, in partnership with parents and carers, and encouraging support with homework/ additional revision from parents and carers for a number of pupils eligible for the pupil premium, has an impact on their education and attitude towards learning.
 G. Some children eligible for pupil premium do not experience a range of enrichment experiences outside of school because of additional costs attached.
-(30% of school population is eligible for Pupil Premium Grant and currently 24% are in receipt of FSM).
-Of all pupil premium children 72% are currently in receipt of free school meals. Н. H. A need to address low self-belief and confidence levels in many pupils eligible for the pupil premium.
-2. D Desired outcomes (Desired outcomes and how they will be measured) Success criteria
+(26% of school population is eligible for Pupil Premium Grant and currently 23% are in receipt of FSM).
+Of all pupil premium children 79% are currently in receipt of free school meals. Н. A need to address low self-belief and confidence levels in many pupils eligible for the pupil premium.
+2. [Desired outcomes (Desired outcomes and how they will be measured) Success criteria

-A. The percentage of pupils eligible for the pupil premium reaching the expected standard and making expected or better progress in KS1 and KS2 in reading and writing will increase in all year groups.
+A .
+The percentage of pupils eligible for the pupil premium reaching the expected standard will be above 65% and all will make expected or better progress in KS1 and KS2 in reading and writing.
 Quality first teaching and an inclusive approach will help reduce barriers to learning.
 Objective tracker to be kept up to date for all children.
 Individual writing checklists to be completed to ensure development areas are identified quickly and support put in place where needed.
 Additional support in reading provided by sixth form students PP lead to discuss provision and progress of PP children with class teachers Close monitoring of PP children's English books Close monitoring of PP children's reading development Structured conversations for all pupils to be held between class teacher and parents Children at risk of not making expected progress will be discussed at termly pupil progress meetings Interventions will be carried out when needed.
-B. The percentage of pupils eligible for the pupil premium reaching the expected standard and making expected or better progress in KS1 and KS2 in maths will increase in all year groups.
+Whole class shared reading to be trialled across KS1 and KS2 B. The percentage of pupils eligible for the pupil premium reaching the expected standard will be above 65% and all will make expected or better progress in KS1 and KS2 in maths.
 Quality first teaching and an inclusive approach will help reduce barriers to learning.
 Objective tracker to be kept up to date for all children and used to identify gaps promptly.
 Children at risk of not making expected progress will be discussed at termly pupil progress meetings.
 PP lead to discuss provision and progress for PP children with class teachers Interventions will be carried out when needed, reviewed and evaluated and changed if children not making progress.
-Planned afternoon support programme to be delivered by the maths lead for year 6 pupils during the spring term.
 MAST qualified teacher to support throughout the school.
+Small Steps Mastery approach to be taught across school.
+Children to be taught in year groups in KS2.